Dual Diagnosis Treatment in Charleston County, SC

 Ralph H Johnson Va Medical Center Substance Treatment And Recovery (star)

-Ralph H Johnson Va Medical Center Substance Treatment And Recovery star is a dual diagnosis treatment center in Charleston County, South Carolina that provides treatment for substance use and mental health disorders that include bipolar disorder as well as schizophrenia.
+Ralph H Johnson Va Medical Center Substance Treatment And Recovery star is a dual-diagnosis treatment center in Charleston County, SC that offers treatment for mental health and substance abuse disorders that include bipolar disorder as well as thought disorders.

 Address: 109 Bee Street, Charleston, SC 29401 in Charleston County